ldutoit/YEP_diet/create_classifier_primers_spec.md

   --o-classifier classifierchor.qza
 ```
 ### Cephalo
-Cephalopods do not have extra sequences.
+Cephalopods do not have extra sequences added.

 ```